 Multiple Sclerosis Introduction

 MS Overview: IntroductionMultiple sclerosis (MS) is an unpredictable disorder that can cause a variety of symptoms, which for many, can flare-up and then subside over the course of days, months, or even years.
-While MS is not contagious, its causes are not yet fully understood and researchers continue to search for answers.
+The cause of MS is not yet fully understood, however researchers continue to search for answers.

 Next: History of MS